Spider Vein Treatment Arlington TX

 Can Spider Veins Be Prevented?

 Since the predisposition to spider veins is mainly genetic and also linked with hormonal changes and environmental elements, there is really no way to prevent spider veins from developing.
+You can try wearing graduated compression socks (20-30mmHg) to help with circulation in your legs.
+This may or may not help with your spider veins, but it will improve the circulation in your legs.

 Spider Vein Treatment Options